Open Access - what, why and how

 Under the heading “Open Access”, see if the journal is included in a publishing agreement and if UiB is a participating institution.
 If UiB is listed, you may publish open access in the journal at no additional cost.
 Please state your affiliation to the “University of Bergen” when submitting the article and/or when signing the publishing agreement.
 More information on the conditions in the agreements.

 If the journal is not included in a publishing agreement with UiB as a participating institution, but is marked as “Indexed by DOAJ”, you may apply for funding to publish open access from the Publication fund.

 If the journal is neither included in a publishing agreement or indexed by DOAJ, there are no central funding schemes at UiB to support open access publishing in this journal.
 However, you may (in general) still provide open access to the article, at no additional cost, by uploading the Author’s Accepted Version of the article in Cristin.

 Quality-controlled Open Access journals

 Find quality-controlled open access journals registered on level 1 or 2 in the Norwegian register of Scientific Journals by searching here.
-Journals in the register have been quality-checked by a scientific committee.

 Open Access services at The University of Bergen